 At the same time, it is not uncommon for interested parties to re-order the priorities among them by agreement in order to accommodate the economic interests of various parties.
 The usual device used to re-order priorities is a so-called 'subordination' agreement.
-Again, this section tracks the outcome suggested in The Restatement (3d) of Property: Mortgages, Section 7.7 of the Restatement provides in pertinent part that:
+Again, this section tracks the outcome suggested in The Restatement (3d) of Property: Mortgages.
+Section 7.7 of the Restatement provides in pertinent part that:

-A mortgage, by a declaration of its mortgagee, [that is, the lender] may be made subordinate in priority to another interest in the mortgaged real estate, whether existing or to be created in the future....
-A subordination that would materially prejudice the mortgagor [that is, the owner of the real estate] or the person whose interest is advanced in priority is ineffective without the consent of the person prejudiced.
+A mortgage, by a declaration of its mortgagee, [that is, the lender] may be made subordinate in priority to another interest in the mortgaged real estate, whether existing or to be created in the future....A subordination that would materially prejudice the mortgagor [that is, the owner of the real estate] or the person whose interest is advanced in priority is ineffective without the consent of the person prejudiced.

-The issue of priorities and the impact of junior lien holders [in this case, the newly recorded environmental covenant] is sufficiently important that the drafters have emphasized this issue both in this section and in Sections 8(b) and 9(c).
+The impact of the newly recorded environmental covenant on the priorities of other lien holders is sufficiently important that the Act emphasizes this issue both in this section and in Sections 8(b) and 9(c).
 In all these instances, the Act provides that the usual rules of priorities are preserved, except in the case of foreclosure of tax liens.